mRs-/Black-Friday-Deals/README.md

 ### 💸 [AnySelect](https://anyselectai.com/) The best and quickest way to use ChatGPT/LLM from any app on macOS!.
 Get 60% off with this code **BF2024**

+### 💸 [RewriteBar](https://rewritebar.com) - 50% off with code **BF2024** (valid till Dec 3)

+Improve your writing in any macOS application with the help of AI.
+Correct grammar errors, rewrite your text in a different style, translate a sentence quickly or create your own AI action.

 <p>&nbsp;</p>

 ## Video Software